Skip to content

 Prior to Enrollment

-Increasingly, parents and students are asking about study away options prior to enrolling.
+Increasingly, parents and students are asking about study abroad/away options prior to enrolling.
 Luckily, students in every major can (and do!) study away.
 It’s possible as long as students start early, work closely with faculty advisor(s) and consider summer as a viable study away period as well as the regular academic year.
 There are many options open to Illinois Tech students!

 • Talk to students and parents even before the students enroll